Jorewin/atoms_simulator/README.md

 - To see help concerning one of the available commands, use the --help option with the respective command. ex. `ats test --help`
 - Please remember to alter the configuration file if you want to change how the program behaves.
-To get the file use the `ats innit` command.
+To get the file use the `ats init` command.
 Every command that uses the configuration file looks for it in the current working directory.

 ## How to use (Linux, Python 3.8)